Pandemic Jinya Ramen

 If you feel sad that you can't get tasty ramen from Jinya at lunch anymore, try this delicious evocation of ramen, using easy instant noodles.

 - 6 tbsp warm water from a recently boiled kettle

 - 3/4 cup soy sauce * see note

 In a medium bowl, whisk together the water and sugar to dissolve the sugar, then stir in the sherry vinegar and soy sauce.

 Put 1 c of cold water in the Instant Pot.
-Place eggs on steamer basket and cook on low pressure for 5-6 minutes?
-(I tried 7 minutes and it was TOO LONG - eggs hard boiled.
+Place eggs on steamer basket and cook on low pressure for 4 minutes?
+(5 minutes a little long).
 Further experiment required to get this exactly right so yolk is still a bit runny).
 Update: 6 eggs at 3 minutes at low pressure is perfect!!!
 Eggs are cooked yet yolk ooze out a little in the center.

 Release the pressure manually and use tongs to remove eggs to an ice bath.

 Once the eggs are cool (and the water isn't uncomfortably icy), peel them (in the water—this will help them keep a perfect exterior).